Scrooge Revisited Day 5-Dean Jones in Scrooge and Marley (2001)

 Notes: Former Disney leading man Dean Jones stars in this faith-heavy adaptation of Dickens, produced by Gospel Communications International.
 Although this is relatively short film (48 minutes total), it starts earlier than most adaptations of the story, spending a long time on Marley’s death and burial.
 In this version, Scrooge is not only explicitly atheist, but head and sole member of a group called (I swear I am not making this up) Atheists Are Us, and directs his anger not at Christmas in general, but the nativity specifically.
 He tries to harangue nephew Fred into taking down the town’s manger scene, threatening him with a lawsuit if he doesn’t.
 (Oh yes, Scrooge is a lawyer in this version.)
 In fact, the courtroom scene goes on for some time before Scrooge wins, then fires Cratchit for being late.
 At this point we’re halfway into the movie, and Scrooge hasn’t even talked to Marley yet.

 When Marley (Reg Grant) does show up, it’s not to take him on the traditional journey through Past, Present, and Future.
 Oh no. Instead, we get Scrooge sent to an ethereal courtroom where he’s tasked with proving his assertion that the world would be better if Jesus Christ had never been born, with the caveat that he plunges to Hell if he fails.
-One would think that the very confirmation of Hell’s existence would be enough to drive the atheist out of most people, but that would make this movie even shorter than it is, but that would be too simple.
+One would think that the very confirmation of Hell’s existence would be enough to drive the atheist out of most people, but that would make this movie even shorter than it is.

 This is where it gets totally bonkers, guys, because Marley calls Dr. D. James Kennedy to the stand.
 If you missed it, it’s the same D. James Kennedy who wrote the book this movie was based on and minister of the church that produced the movie.
 Once you get past the sheer absurdity of his presence, you get a kind of boring debate between Kennedy and Scrooge.
 He then tries to steal Marley’s boutonniere and gets an electric shock out of it.
 I don’t get it either.